-Over the past few years, it has been acknowledged that in their interior, cells form biochemical membraneless compartments (droplets) through liquid-liquid demixing of biomacromolecules.
-[18] Studied examples are the P-granule protein PGL-3 and the stress granule protein FUS.
-[19] When expressed in a test tube, these proteins phase separate to form droplet-like compartments.
-These droplets can grow through steady uptake of material from their environment, and there are indications that they may also divide under certain circumstances.
-Hence they provide another promising concept for the construction of an artificial minimal cellular system.
-[20]
+Over the past few years, it has been acknowledged that in their interior, cells form biochemical membrane-less compartments (droplets) by liquid-liquid demixing of biomacromolecules.^[18] Studied examples are the P-granule protein PGL-3 and the stress granule protein FUS.^[19] When expressed in a test tube, these proteins phase separate to form droplet-like compartments.
+These droplets can grow by steady uptake of material from their environment, and there are indications that they may also divide under certain circumstances.
+Hence they provide another promising concept for the construction of an artificial proliferome.^[20]

-With regard to the mechanical transformation of phospholipid compartments, much work has been devoted in the past years to the recruitment of membrane sculpting and membrane-transforming protein coats and machineries to giant vesicles, [21] whereas the incorporation of proteins involved in cell division has been rather challenging.
+With regard to the mechanical transformation of phospholipid compartments, much work has been devoted in the past years to the recruitment of membrane sculpting and membrane-transforming protein coats and machineries onto giant vesicles,^[21] whereas the incorporation of proteins involved in cell division has been rather challenging.
 Thus, the task of full large-scale vesicle division through protein activity has hardly been approached.
-Of particular interest is the incorporations of well-known eukaryotic and prokaryotic division machineries based on actomyosin and FtsZ, [22] but archaeal divisomes have also lately come into focus.
-[23]
+Of particular interest are the incorporations of well-known eukaryotic and prokaryotic division machineries based on actomyosin and FtsZ,^[22] but also archaeal divisomes have lately come into focus.^[23]

-Towards possible DNA replication in membrane compartments, it has been shown that budding and fusion of vesicles can occur in encapsulated polymer solutions by entropic depletion volume and wetting effects.
-Such self-reproduction could be combined with the amplification of encapsulated DNA.
-Partitioning of the large chromosomal DNA in vesicles may be at least partly achieved through purely entropic repulsion.
-Alternatively, spindle-like structures for actively segregating DNA can be reconstituted from purified components of the bacterial plasmid-segregation machinery.
+Towards possible DNA replication in membrane compartments, it has been shown that budding and fusion of vesicles can result from encapsulated polymer solutions, by entropic depletion volume and wetting effects.^[15b] Such self-reproduction could be combined with the amplification of encapsulated DNA.^[14] Partitioning of the large chromosomal DNA in vesicles may be at least partly achieved through purely entropic repulsion.^[24] Alternatively, spindle-like structures actively segregating DNA can be reconstituted from purified components of bacterial plasmid-segregation machinery.^[25]

-The ongoing work in our consortium covers a number of these mentioned aspects of minimal cell division and replication.
-We focus on physical, in particular temperature-induced, transformations of droplets, and highlight the aspect of droplet transformations by force-transducing protein machineries that have been segregated into the droplets.^[26]

-We combine theoretical and experimental measures to investigate how vesicles can be transformed by physical cues, particularly by light, and how this transformation can progress into true fission based on local and global membrane properties.
+The ongoing work in our consortium covers various mentioned aspects of minimal cell division and replication.
+We focus on physical, in particular temperature-induced, transformations of droplets, and highlight the aspect of droplet transformations by force-transducing protein machineries that have been segregated into the droplets.^[26] We combine theoretical and experimental measures to investigate how vesicles can be transformed by physical cues, particularly by light, and how this transformation can progress into true fission based on local and global membrane properties.
 There will be a focus on the characterization of how exactly cargo is distributed into two daughter compartments during an enforced division process.
-Finally, we aim to reconstitute chromosome replication and segregation in vitro and couple it to the mechanical process of compartment splitting.
+Finally, we will reconstitute chromosome replication and segregation in vitro and couple it to the mechanical process of compartment splitting.

-2.4.
 Signaling and Motility

 Although attaining a fundamental characterization of cellular signaling in minimal systems is a compelling goal, there has been little progress, mainly due to the amazing complexity of these processes.
-The geometry of biological membranes is tightly intertwined with the signal-processing capability of a cell.[27]
-The plasma membrane represents a surface that actuates signaling through the dimensionality reduction resulting from the recruitment of cytosolic effectors, for example, to membrane-bound GTPases.
-[28] However, the local geometric properties of a membrane also determine the ability to recruit these cytosolic effectors.
-For example, signaling from GTPases is affected by the deformation of the plasma membrane by the cytoskeleton.
-In turn, cytoskeletal growth that deforms the plasma membrane is guided by cytoplasmic signaling gradients that emanate from the recruited enzymatic effectors.
-[29] Self-organized information processing at cellular membranes arises from recursive dependencies in the triad of membrane shape, cytoskeletal dynamics and signal transduction, thereby enabling contextdependent motile and morphogenic responses.^[27,30]
+The geometry of biological membranes is tightly intertwined with the signal processing capability of a cell.^[27] The plasma membrane represents a surface that actuates signaling by the dimensionality reduction resulting from the recruitment of cytosolic effectors to e.g. membrane-bound GTPases.^[28] However, the local geometric properties of a membrane also determine the ability to recruit these cytosolic effectors.
+E.g., signaling from GTPases is affected by the deformation of the plasma membrane by the cytoskeleton.
+In turn, cytoskeletal growth that deforms the plasma membrane is guided by cytoplasmic signaling gradients that emanate from the recruited enzymatic effectors.^[29] Self-organized information processing at cellular membranes thereby arises from recursive dependencies in the triad of membrane shape, cytoskeletal dynamics and signal transduction, enabling context dependent motile morphogenic responses.^[27, 30]